hypo69/hypo/pytest/gemini/src/endpoints/hypo69/code_assistant/assests/mmd/create_role.md

 2. Ensure you have a directory `translations` in the same directory as your test file.
 Create an empty `translations/translations.json` file.
 3. Run `pytest test_create_role.py`.

-This improved solution demonstrates better test coverage, robust error handling, and adheres to best practices for writing maintainable and reliable tests.
+This improved solution demonStartes better test coverage, robust error handling, and adheres to best practices for writing maintainable and reliable tests.
 Remember to replace the placeholder `translations/translations.json` with the actual file path if it's located elsewhere.
 Remember to run `pytest` from the directory containing `test_create_role.py`.